lorenzo-mari/discrete-epidemicity/sample_scripts/README.md

 Specifically:
 - viral_infections.m provides an example of epidemicity analysis for a respiratory viral disease (COVID-19);
-- tickborne_zoonoses.m provides an example of epidemicity analysis for a tickborne infection (_ _Borrelia burgdorferi_ _ transmitted by _ _Ixodes ricinus_ _);
+- tickborne_zoonoses.m provides an example of epidemicity analysis for a tickborne infection (_Borrelia burgdorferi_ transmitted by _Ixodes ricinus_);
-- invasive_species.m provides an example of reactivity analysis for an invasive plant species (_ _Ailanthus altissima_ _).
+- invasive_species.m provides an example of reactivity analysis for an invasive plant species (_Ailanthus altissima_).

-All scripts have been developed and tested with MATLAB R2024b and require the Statistics and Machine Learning Toolbox.
-They are fully compatible with the online version of MATLAB, for which a free access option exists.
-Users looking for an open-source alternative can try with GNU Octave (https://octave.org/).